mdekauwe/GDAY/README.md

 The model can be run at either a daily time step, or a 30-minute time step.
 When the model is run at the sub-daily timescale, photosynthesis is calculated using a two-leaf (sunlit/shade) approximation (de Pury and Farquhar, 1997; Wang and Leuning, 1998), otherwise photosynthesis is calculated following Sands (1995;1996).
 The sub-daily approach (photosynthesis & leaf energy balance) mirrors [MAESPA](http://maespa.github.io/manual.html), without the complexity of the radiation treatment.
 In the standard model the water balance is represented simply, with two (fixed) soil water "buckets", which represent a top soil (e.g. 5 cm) and a larger root-zone.
 If you are using the sub-daily version, there is now the option to use a [SPA](http://www.geos.ed.ac.uk/homes/mwilliam/spa.html)-style representation of hydraulics.
 GDAY-SPA resolves multiple soil layers, soil and leaf water potential and limits gas exchange following the Emax approach (see [MAESPA](http://maespa.github.io/manual.html) for more details).

 GDAY uses a modified version of the [CENTURY](https://www.nrel.colostate.edu/projects/century/) model to simulate soil carbon, nutrient and phosphorus dynamics (Parton et al. 1987; 1993).
+The treatment of P is taken from a combination of approaches following CENTURY, CABLE and CLM-P (Yang and Post, 2011; Walker et al. 2014; Wang et al. 2007; Yang et al. 2014; Ellsworth et al. 2015).

 <p style="text-align:center"><img src="doc/outline.png" width="700"/></p>